BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/01-introduction.md

 - _Open Hardware_: Documenting designs, materials, and other relevant information related to hardware, and making them freely accessible and available.
 - _Open Access_: Making all published outputs freely accessible for maximum use and impact.
 - _Open Notebooks_: An emerging practice, documenting and sharing the experimental process of trial and error.

-These elements are expanded upon in this chapter.

 Open Science is a concept that extends open research further.
 It relates to making other aspects of scientific research open to the public, for example: